2014 United States House of Representatives elections in Virginia: District 7

-Eric Cantor, the U.S. House Majority Leader, has represented the 7th District since 2001.
+Eric Cantor, the U.S. House Majority Leader, had represented the 7th District since 2001.
 Cantor won re-election to a seventh term in 2012 against Democrat Wayne Powell with 58% of the vote.

 Republican primary

-On June 10, 2014, Cantor lost the nomination of the Republican Party to college professor Dave Brat.
-This was the first time a sitting House Majority Leader lost in a primary election since the position was created in 1899.
+On June 10, 2014, Cantor lost the Republican primary to college professor Dave Brat.
+This was the first time a sitting House Majority Leader lost a primary election since the position was created in 1899.